BooBSD/Tsetlin.jl/README.md

 There are some different hyperparameters compared to the [Vanilla Tsetlin Machine](https://github.com/cair/tmu).
 The hyperparameter `L` limits the number of included literals in a clause.
 New hyperparameter `LF` that sets the number of literal misses allowed for the clause.

+### Hyperparameters
+This implementation introduces some differences compared to the Vanilla Tsetlin Machine:

+  - `L` — limits the number of included literals in a clause.
+  - `LF` — new hyperparameter that sets the number of literal misses allowed per clause.

 ```julia
 CLAUSES = 20